Management Response

 Review engagement with international financial institutions on WEE with a view to enhancing the development and rollout of the global WEE strategy and contributing to gender-responsive macroeconomic policy dialogues and financing for gender equality, in alignment with existing Memoranda of Understanding Lead PPID / EE , support( ROs,COs,SPD) 2023/12 Overdue-Initiated

-Enhance coordination within the UN system on WEE to support attainment of and accountability for collective results on laws, policies and frameworks and to mainstream a rights-based gender perspective in macroeconomic analysis and policymaking Lead PPID / EE , support( ROs,COs ) 2025/12 Ongoing
+Enhance coordination within the UN system on WEE to support attainment of and accountability for collective results on laws, policies and frameworks and to mainstream a rights-based gender perspective in macroeconomic analysis and policymaking Lead PPID / EE , support( ROs,COs ) 2025/12 Initiated

-Continue to convene and provide technical and capacity development support to governments and other stakeholders and advocate for adequate resource allocations for implementation of gender-responsive WEE policies through the Financing for Gender Equality Hub Lead PPID / EE , support( ROs,COs ) 2025/12 Ongoing
+Continue to convene and provide technical and capacity development support to governments and other stakeholders and advocate for adequate resource allocations for implementation of gender-responsive WEE policies through the Financing for Gender Equality Hub Lead PPID / EE , support( ROs,COs ) 2025/12 Initiated

 Recommendation: UN Women should review and formalize the roles and responsibilities of headquarters, Regional and Country Offices in the area of WEE, particularly in terms of knowledge sharing and management; research and data; and monitoring and reporting.